Meet the team

 Luke has held a number of previous appointments, including Trustee of Northsound Cash for Kids, Radio Forth Help a Child Appeal, Castlegate Arts (Aberdeen), Crimestoppers Grampian sub-board and as patron of the Kincardine and Mearns Special Needs Play Forum.
 He chairs the Royal High School Parent Council.
 Luke is married with school-aged children, and lives in Edinburgh.

-She brings wide ranging and current working knowledge of the Scottish charitable sector.
+She brings wide ranging and current working knowledge of the charitable sector.
 Fiona’s approach is to listen to people who use services and front line staff to find out what will work best for people.
 Fiona believes that working with people to create a local solution can often be more effective than simply following tried and tested ”professional’ methodology.

-David joined the Foundation’s Board of Trustees in April 2014 and was appointed a member of the Finance and Investment Committee in May 2014.
+David joined Corra Foundation’s Board of Trustees in April 2014 and was appointed a member of the Finance and Investment Committee in May 2014.
 He is a UK equity fund manager, based in Edinburgh and London, investing money for individuals, family offices and institutions.

 David was a founding partner of Oriel Asset Management in 2009, successfully migrating the funds he manages to EEA Fund Management in October 2013.
 Prior to that, he gained considerable experience of managing UK equity portfolios with Mercury Asset Management, Martin Currie, Scottish Widows Investment Partnership and Fidelity International.
 He graduated from The University of Edinburgh with a degree in Politics and Modern History MA (Hons).